Siouxland Forecast: June 14, 2020

 Tonight we could see some very light sprinkles in Siouxland as we fall to a low of 71 by tomorrow morning with winds staying breezy overnight.

-As always, tune into KCAU 9 News tonight at 5:30 and 10 p.m. to see when that cooler weather will return to the area.
+As always, tune into KCAU 9 News tonight at 10 p.m. to see when that cooler weather will return to the area.